-The local authority can, with your permission, carry out a 'light touch' financial assessment if, for example, you have significant financial resources and it is clear you will not qualify for financial support.
+The local authority can, with your permission, carry out a 'light touch' financial assessment.
+For example, if you have significant financial resources and it is clear you will not qualify for financial support.

 A written record of the financial assessment